freeCodeCamp/guide/src/pages/css/index.md

 CSS stands for Cascading Style Sheets.
 It was first invented in 1996, and is now a standard feature of all major web browsers.

+The developers were Håkon Wium Lie, Bert Bos and the World Wide Web Consortium.

 CSS allows for developers to control how web pages look by "styling" the HTML structure of that page.

 You can build some pretty amazing things in CSS alone, such as <a href='https://codepen.io/bali_balo/pen/BLJONk' target='_blank' rel='nofollow'>this pure-CSS Minesweeper game</a> (which uses no JavaScript).